pivotaldigital/analytics/README.md

 # Pivotal Analytics Extension

 ## Overview
 The Pivotal Analytics extension for Magento 2 provides advanced analytics capabilities to enhance your e-commerce platform.
-This extension allows you to track user behavior, analyze sales data, and generate insightful reports to improve your business decisions.
+This extension allows you to track user behaviour, analyse sales order events, and generate insightful reports to improve your business decisions.

+The extension uses event observers to track configured user activities without affecting website's UI/UX.

+Configuration is provided in admin area of the e-commerce store where site owners can enable/disable particular events to track.
+Currently the extension only provide option to track events server-side.

+The extension is under open-source licensing and its code can be customised by the store owner or their team.

+## Features
+- Add to cart event tracking
+- View cart activity tracking
+- Purchase event tracking
+- Refund order event tracking
+- Order cancellation event tracking

 ## Installation Instructions